Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Unlock big value

-The cost of a 24-hour card is returned with one bus transfer, one admission to a museum, and a visit to another attraction.
-A good plan is to visit up to three or four museums in the center of Reykjavík, plus a dip into a local swimming pool.
+The cost of a 24-hour card includes one bus transfer, one museum admission, and a visit to another attraction.
+A good plan is to visit up to three or four museums in the center of Reykjavík, plus a dip in a local swimming pool.
 This would cost you double the price of one 24-hour card.
 This does not include all the other benefits, such as discounts for tours, attractions, or services like BagBee.

 How can visitors make the most out of the card?

 Prioritize the attractions.
 People often travel around the country for a few days or weeks.
 However, many only have only one day in Reykjavik before they fly back home.
 Many use this last day in Iceland to visit the museums in Reykjavík’s center.
 The 24-hour card is then an obvious choice.
-It includes admissions to museums and discounts for admission to other attractions, such as the Perlan Museum.
+It includes museum admission and discounts for other attractions, such as the Perlan Museum.
 Customer reviews and comments indicate that this museum round trip is enriching.
-It requires that people plan to get as much out of the validation time of the card as possible.
+It requires that people plan to get as much as possible out of the card’s validation time.

 Try swimming pool hopping